-- (1) Includes investment in mutual funds of Rs.
-46.98 crores (March 31, 2022 Rs.
-58.69 crores) under lien / provided as credit enhancement in respect of assignment deal for loans. - (2) Investments in units of mutual funds includes investments in units of alternative investment funds. - (3) Investments in debt securities includes investments in security receipts of asset reconstruction company in respect of restructuring of certain loans. - (4) The Company had invested USD 310,000 equivalent to Rs.
-2.12 crores in 310,000 equity shares of of face value of USD 1 per share in Indiabulis Asset Management, Mauritius, (a wholly owned subsidiary of the Company) ("IAMM"), a private company, limited by shares and registered in Mauritius, holding a Category 1 Global Business License.
+- (1) Includes investment in mutual funds and debt securities of Rs.
+50.42 crores (March 31, 2023 Rs.
+46.98 crores) under lien / provided as credit enhancement in respect of assignment deal for loans. - (2) Investments in units of mutual funds and debt securities includes investments in units of alternative investment funds of Rs.
+118 91 crores (Rs.
+847 22 crores) - (3) The Company had invested USD 310,000 equivalent to Rs.
+2.12 crores in 310,000 equity shares of of face value of USD 1 per share in Indiabulis Asset Management, Mauritius, (a wholly owned subsidiary of the Company) ("IAMM"), a private Company, limited by shares and registered in Mauritius, holding a Category 1 Global Business License.
 During the year ended March 31, 2023, on July 18, 2022 IAMM was declared defunct by the Registrar of Companies, Mauritius and was liquidated as per the applicable regulations in Mauritius, the country of its incorporation.
 During the financial year ended March 31, 2021, the Company had received interim distribution of liquidation proceeds of USD 27401.74 (United States dollars Twenty Seven Thousand Four Hundred One Cents Seventy Four Only) equivalent to Rs.
 0.21 crores.
-Accordingly, the Company has wriften off the outstanding amount of Rs.
-1.91 crores as investment in IAMM during the year ended March 31, 2023.
+Accordingly, the Company has written off the outstanding amount of Rs.
+1.91 crores as investment in IAMM during the year ended March 31, 2023. - (4) Investments in units of mutual funds and Debt Securities includes investments in pass through certificates of Rs.
+11.37 crores (Previous year.
+Rs.
+Nil) in respect of assignment deals for loans. - (5) During the year ended March 31, 2024, the Company had recognized provision of Rs.
+2 98 crore on account of impairment of the carrying value of investments in applicable Alternate Investments Funds (AIF) Investments pursuant to RBI circular no. RBI/2023-24/90 DOR STR REC 58/21.04.048/2023-24 dated 19th December, 2023.
+The said provision was subsequently reversed during the year ended March 31, 2024 on disposal of the investments in AIF